 His first album Cold is the Night, was released in 1986 and since that time he has developed an eclectic style that incorporates elements from the blues, soul, gospel and rock.
 He is also well known to fans of blues guitar for his inventive and blistering guitar stylings.
 In 2013, his services to the blues were recognised when he was inducted into the Blues Hall of Fame.

-In the lead up to his upcoming Brisbane show at the New Globe Theatre, this legend of the blues sits down with MyCityLife and talks the influences on his music and his latest album.
+This legend of the blues sat down with us and talked about the influences on his music and his latest album.